Who Else In Elizabeth City Wants To Keep The Fire Ants Out Of Their Yard This Summer?

 Fire ants are red in color and have a visible stinger attached to their abdomen.
 Typically, they range in size from 1.6 to 5 mm long.
 From a distance, you might find it difficult to differentiate a fire ant from a more harmless species of ant.
 But you may not want to get close enough to positively identify this species.
 They tend to sting, and their stings are painful.

 If you get stung by a fire ant, you’ll know it.
 While most people just experience pain, others have a severe reaction to the venom.
-If you have a bad reaction, you could expect to notice:
+If you have a bad reaction, you could expect to notice the following:

 The stings leave behind red bumps with white pustules, and the remnants could result in permanent scars.